liferay-search/liferay-docs/en/developer/frameworks/articles/01-frameworks-intro.markdown

-[**A fully-fledged permissions system:**](/docs/7-2/frameworks/-/knowledge_base/f/defining-application-permissions) Implement permissions the way they're implemented with the applications that ship with @product@ for a consistent, seamless, and robust experience.
+[**A fully-fledged permissions system:**](/docs/7-2/frameworks/-/knowledge_base/f/defining-application-permissions) Implement permissions the way they're implemented with the applications that ship with @sharepoint@ for a consistent, seamless, and robust experience.

 [**Assets:**](/docs/7-2/frameworks/-/knowledge_base/f/asset-framework)